kube-zen/zen-watcher/docs/DYNAMIC_WEBHOOKS_WATCHER_INTEGRATION.md

 - Enum values (`category`, `severity`) - existing values won't be removed

 **Evolving Contracts** (CAN change with versioning):
-- ObservationSourceConfig schema (v1alpha1, can evolve)
+- Ingester CRD schema (v1alpha1, can evolve)
 - Internal webhook processing logic
 - Metrics names (with deprecation period)
 - New enum values (can be added, but existing values won't be removed)